 - 08. There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - 09. a) In our opinion the Company has not taken any loans or borrowings from any lender.
-Hence reporting under Clause (ix) (a) of the Order is not applicable to the Company. - b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under Clause (ix)(c) of the Order is not applicable. - d) According to the information and explanations given to us Clause (ix)(d) is not applicable since the Company has not taken funds on short-term basis. - e) We report that the Company has neither taken any funds from any entity or person during the year nor it had any unutilised funds as at the beginning of the year of the funds raised through issue of shares or borrowings in the previous year and hence, reporting under Clause (ix)(e) of the Order is not applicable.
+Hence reporting under Clause (ix) (a) of the Order is not applicable to the Company. - b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority.

+- c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under Clause (ix)(c) of the Order is not applicable. - Clause (ix)(d) is not applicable since the Company has not taken funds on short-term basis. - e) On an overall examination of the financial statements of the Company, the Company has taken funds from the shareholders to meet the obligations of its subsidiary as per the details given below: